-Spirituality and spiritual practices can help us to remember the divine wisdom, power, and intelligence of our body-mind-spirit, re-connecting us to ourselves, our babies, and our communities so that we can fully awaken, embrace, trust and surrender to the awe, magic, and mystery of motherhood.
+Spirituality and spiritual rituals for pregnancy can help us to remember the divine wisdom, power, and intelligence of our body-mind-spirit, reconnecting us to ourselves, our babies, and our communities so that we can fully awaken, embrace, trust and surrender to the awe, magic, and mystery of motherhood.

 My personal spiritual practice is deeply interwoven into my earthly existence, and I wanted to bring the same holistic approach to my motherhood journey.
 From acupuncture, creating a birth altar and daily yoga practices, to meditation, mama retreats and cacao -> there are so many beautiful and simple ways you can weave more spirituality into your motherhood journey.
 Below I share my top 5!